Commitment to management of personal information and privacy

 The above diagram outlines the 9 core expectations.
 Each element consists of a number of attributes and criteria against which privacy maturity can be assessed.

 Maturity is assessed through a continuum of five possible levels as shown on below.

 In 2016 Police assessed its management of personal information maturity as mostly ‘developing’.
 At that time our short term target was to move to being substantively ‘defined’.
 By 2017 we assessed our maturity as mostly ‘defined’.
 Our longer term goal is to be mostly ‘embedded’ and we acknowledge that our journey towards that goal will take considerable time given the size and complexity of Police, and the different functions and purposes for which we acquire personal information.
 We will use the Privacy Maturity Assessment Framework to measure our level of maturity in managing the personal information that we hold and use.
 We believe that by focussing on key areas of development we will increase our maturity over the medium to long term.
-Our current state of maturity as at April 2019 demonstrates improvement, remains mostly ‘defined’ and is depicted in the diagram below:
+Our current state of maturity as at July 2020 demonstrates improvement, remains mostly ‘defined’ with some elements moving towards becoming embedded and is depicted in the diagram below:

 Key areas of development

 While the Privacy Maturity Assessment Framework core expectations are individually defined they are unavoidably connected and there are common themes running through them.
 As indicated in previous years, we believe that work in three areas will significantly contribute to improved performance across all of the core expectations.
 The three areas for Police are risk and assurance; training; and data breach management.

 A dominant theme in the Privacy Maturity Assessment Framework is the need for robust risk and assurance practices.
 We recognise that a shift in our risk and assurance practices will significantly lift our maturity around managing personal information.